FryRankApp/FryRankInfra/README.md

 2. Run `terraform apply` on remote-state to bootstrap the terraform state in your account
 3. Switch to the `stack` directory.
 Create the `backend.hcl` file inside the stack directory following the example in `backend.hcl.example`
 4. Run `terraform init "-backend-config=backend.hcl"` to initialize your state, with the proper bucket name
 5. Add the following AWS Systems Manager parameters to the us-west-2 (Oregon) region.
-Copy the database URI value from the Beta account (the rest don't matter and can be placeholders).
+Copy all of the values from the Beta account.
    - GOOGLE_API_KEY (SecureString)
    - GOOGLE_AUTH_KEY (SecureString)
    - DATABASE_URI (SecureString)
-   - BACKEND_SERVICE_PATH
+   - BACKEND_SERVICE_PATH (String)
 6. Set `create_lambdas` to false in `lambda.tf`.
 7. Run `terraform apply`
 8. [For full-stack testing only] Update the Lambda package (filename `Constants.java`) so that your CloudFront URL is set as an allowed origin in the CORS configuration.